 - Fake employment offers.
 An online or print ad may describe a job that is a great fit for students’ schedules and pays well.
 But when students contact the “employer,” they may be asked to pay a fee or to provide personal or financial information to complete the application process.

 - Unsolicited scholarships and grants.
 Students might receive a phone call or email from an organization they don’t know.
 The representative tells the person they’ve received a grant or scholarship and asks them to supply information — such as their Social Security number or bank account — to confirm they are the correct recipient.

 - Social media scams.
 Social media platforms are often filled with details about where people live, who they know and what groups they’ve joined.
 Criminals can collect this information and reach out to students, pretending to be people with similar backgrounds and interests.
 Once they’ve established trust, they may ask for money or personal information.

 In most of these scams, criminals are counting on people to act quickly, before they’ve thought through all the details of the offer or request.

 Students can avoid falling for these commons scams and their variations by taking a few deliberate steps:

 As students transition from life on campuses to the professional sphere, these skills will remain critical to safeguarding their identities, finances, family and employers.
-By staying alert and up-to-date with how scammers operate, they can help protect the people and organizations that matter most to them — and help others do the same.
+By staying alert and up to date with how scammers operate, they can help protect the people and organizations that matter most to them — and help others do the same.